emrulk1/web_practices/questions.md

 You do not need to look at the hints just because they are there.
 Ignore them if you want some challenge.
 But feel free to make use of them if in a hurry.

 _**Note:** Please use Git, and commit at least after every task is completed.
-If you think more commits are necessary or better in any task, please do so._
+If you think more commits are necessary or better in any task, please do so.
+(Especially when the same task has a subtask that reverts the affect of the previous subtask (e.g., making it invisible, and then making it visible again) – so, putting both the code for subtasks in the same commit will effectively just show the result of the later subtask.)_

 ### Task 1